dladd/pyFormex/user/pyformex-user-meeting-7.rst

 Date of the next meeting
 ------------------------
-The next meeting will be held at IBiTech in March 2009.
+The next meeting will be held at IBiTech in June 2009.

 ..
 Here are the targets referenced in the text